Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication: Symmetries of Quantum Networks

-with system $B$ being two-dimensional and $X, Z$ invertible operators implies that $X$ and $Z$ factorize with respect to the splitting $A|B$ and $B|C$ respectively.
-Note that therefore $S_2$ and $S_3$ factorize for any symmetry of the triangle.
-The triangle is invariant under cyclic permutation of the parties and therefore via an analogous argumentation one can show that also $S_1$ has to factorize for any symmetry.
+with system $B$ being two-dimensional and $X, Z$ invertible operators, implies that $X$ and $Z$ factorize with respect to the splitting $A|B$ and $B|C$ respectively (see Lemma~\ref{Lemma_factorize} in Appendix~\ref{Appendix_A}).
+Note that, therefore, $S_2$ and $S_3$ factorize for any symmetry of the triangle.
+The triangle is invariant under cyclic permutation of the parties, and therefore, via an analogous argumentation, one can show that also $S_1$ has to factorize for any symmetry.
 Moreover, we emphasize that the same argument can straightforwardly be extended to any network structure.

-More precisely, one repeatedly uses that $Y\otimes \one\ket{\Phi^+}=\one\otimes Y^T\ket{\Phi^+}$ and that Eq.~\eqref{eq_fact_mt} implies that the operators factorize (see Fig. \ref{LOCCNetworkTrick}).
-Then one employs that the symmetries of the maximally entangled state are known.
+To see this, observe that by construction, any qubit is maximally entangled to exactly one other qubit, which is held by a different party.
+Moreover, all qubits that belong to one party are all entangled to different parties.
+Thus, if one considers any party-local symmetry on one party, one can repeatedly use that $Y\otimes \one\ket{\Phi^+}=\one\otimes Y^T\ket{\Phi^+}$ to make this symmetry overlap with another symmetry on exactly one qubit.
+Then one employs Eq.~\eqref{eq_fact_mt} to see that the operators factorize (see Fig.~\ref{LOCCNetworkTrick} for a simple example).
+Repeating this procedure for all qubits on any party, one sees that all symmetries have to be local symmetries.
+Finally, if the graph $G$ that describes the connectivity of the network contains leaves, i.e., nodes that only have a single neighbour, one arrives in a situation where Eq.~\eqref{eq_fact_mt} becomes trivial, i.e., $X_{B}Z_{BC}=Y_{C}\otimes \one_B$.
+In this case, one can directly observe that $Z_{BC}$ factorizes by multiplying with $X_{B}^{-1}$ from the left.